-Eco-Archaeological Park of the Naranjos, Yojoa Lake, it is the point where the nature and vestiges of a pre-Columbian city of 2800 years are The Archaeological Eco Park is located in the community of El Jaral, Municipality of Santa Cruz de Yojoa, department of Cortes, approximately 3 kilometers away from the Municipality Of Peña Blanca.), Receives a museum with archaeological finds of the park.
-Its three paths, through the broadleaf tropical forest, are one of the best places in the Lake for hikers.
-A suspension bridge puts another condiment to the route, but the main dish is the vestiges of a city of the year 800 a.C.
-That took advantage of the Lake basin and its rivers for the trade of ceramics, quetzal feathers and cacao.
-STILL CONTINUE STUDIES TO IDENTIFY THE ETHNIC ORIGIN OF THIS CIVILIZATION, BUT THEIR CHARACTERISTICS ARE CHARACTERISTICS OF LENCA CULTURE.
+Eco-Archaeological Park of the Naranjos, Yojoa Lake, it is the point where nature and the vestiges of a pre-Columbian city of 2800 years meet.
+The Archaeological Eco Park is located in the community of El Jaral, in the Santa Cruz de Yojoa municipality, in the department of Cortes, approximately 3 kilometers away from the Peña Blanca municipality.
+You are received by a museum with archaeological finds from the park.
+Its three paths through the broadleaf tropical forest are one of the best places in the lake for hikers.
+A suspension bridge adds a little spice to the route, but the main course are the vestiges of a city from the year 800 a.C. with a community hat took advantage of the lake basin and its rivers to trade ceramics, quetzal feathers and cacao.
+Studies continue in order to identify the ethnic origin of this civilization, but its features are characteristic of the Lenca culture.
 There are mounds up to 20 meters high that speak of the importance of the city.
-And there is still more, the "Island of windows": a demanding 3-hour tour that completes the archaeological experience with adventure.
+And there is more: the "Island of Windows”, a demanding 3-hour tour that completes the archaeological experience with adventure.